davidledwards/ped/README.md

 - `$HOME/.ped/syntax`
 - `$HOME/.config/ped/syntax`

-Alternatively, a directory containing syntax configurations can be specified using the `--syntax` option.
+Alternatively, a directory containing syntax configurations can be specified using the `--syntax` (or `-S`) option.

 ```shell
 ped --syntax ~/alt/syntax README.md
 ```

-`ped` can also be instructed to ignore all configuration files, including syntax configurations, using the `--bare` and `--bare-syntax` options, respectively.
+`ped` can also be instructed to ignore all configuration files, including syntax configurations, using the `--bare` (or `-b`) and `--bare-syntax` (or `-B`) options, respectively.
 This is useful in circumstances where configuration files contain errors, which will cause `ped` to exit prematurely.

 This ignores _all_ configurations.